2004 Indianapolis 500: Friday, May 14 – Fast Friday

-Time trials: weekend 1
+Time trials

-Pole Day - Saturday May 15
+Saturday, May 15 – Pole Day

 Pole day dawned cool and damp.
-Overnight rain kept the track closed until shortly after 12 noon.
+Overnight rain kept the track closed until shortly after noon.
 During the first practice session, Tony Kanaan reached 223.224 mph, the fastest lap of the month.

 Pole qualifying began at 2:15 p.m.
 Roger Yasukawa earned the distinction as the first driver in the field.
-Shortly after, Robby Gordon qualified his car and immediately boarded a plane to Richmond to participate in the NASCAR event that evening.
+Shortly after, Robby Gordon qualified his car and immediately boarded a plane to Richmond to participate in the evening NASCAR event.
 At 3:06 p.m., Dan Wheldon placed himself on the provisional pole position after a qualifying run of 221.524 mph.
-Several wave offs and two wrecks (Bryan Herta and Felipe Giaffone) characterized the early attempts.
+Several wave-offs and two wrecks (Bryan Herta and Felipe Giaffone) characterized the early attempts.

 At 4:14 p.m., Buddy Rice took over the pole position with a run of 222.024 mph.
 Rice held off late runs by Dario Franchitti and Tony Kanaan to secure his first Indy 500 pole.
-At the end of the day, the field was filled to 22 cars.
+The field was filled with 22 cars at the end of the day.

-Second Day - Sunday May 16
+Sunday, May 16 – Second Day

 Four cars completed attempts to fill the field to 26 cars.
-After wrecking the day before, both Bryan Herta and Felipe Giaffone put their cars safely in the field.
+After wrecking the day before, Bryan Herta and Felipe Giaffone put their cars safely in the field.
 Herta was the fastest qualifier of the afternoon.